Finnish diplomats and officials working abroad

 If a person does not have a place of domicile in Finland and they work outside of the EU, EEA or Switzerland, they are usually only entitled to emergency treatment within public healthcare.
 The person is responsible for the costs of emergency treatment provided within public healthcare.

-Persons working as missionaries or within development co-operation outside of the EU, ETA or Switzerland can remain covered by the Finnish social security system managed by Kela even if they do not have a place of domicile in Finland.
+Persons working as missionaries or within development co-operation outside of the EU, ETA or Switzerland can remain covered by the Finnish social security system for maximum five years even if they do not have a place of domicile in Finland.
 The usual prerequisite is that the person was covered by Finnish social security before being posted abroad.
 In this case, the person can receive reimbursement for private medical care from Kela and use the Kela Card.

 Conscripts arriving from abroad